ngx-rocket/generator-ngx-rocket/cli/README.md

 The simplest and safest way is then to overwrite everything in case of conflict, then use your SCM to revert/merge changes one file at once.

+> Note: you can use the `--tools` option to generate only the toolchain and not application templates, thus reducing
+> the number of changes to merge.

 ## Managing add-ons